 A hallmark of the NBOA community is the high degree of collegiality and peer-to-peer learning among the national membership.
-Business officers and business operations staff truly value their colleagues' ideas, strategies and solutions.
-The NBOA Annual Meeting will feature dynamic 75-minute sessions and a lively Goldmine session featuring 4 rounds of focused 15-minute presentations.
-We strive to ensure that all presentations are relevant to independent school business operations, are creatively structured, utilize case studies from independent schools and provide a high degree of participant engagement.
+Business officers, business operations staff, heads of school, and other school leaders truly value their colleagues' ideas, strategies and solutions.
+The NBOA Annual Meeting will feature dynamic 75-minute sessions, a lively goldmine session featuring four rounds of focused 15-minute presentations, as well as a limited number of “deep dive” sessions curated by NBOA.
+We strive to ensure that all presentations are relevant to independent school business operations and industry trends or developments, are creatively structured, utilize case studies from independent schools and provide a high degree of participant engagement.

 Membership in NBOA does not guarantee selection for the NBOA Annual Meeting program; however, priority is given to submissions from NBOA member schools.
 Other considerations include the following: